 - Monitoring for a foreign animal disease on your farm (ASF, FMD, CSF) and knowing who to call

 - Bring with you: Multiple copies of aerial map of your site(s), and a list of inputs (animals, feed, fuel, people, etc) and outputs (animals, manure, garbage, etc) that enter and leave your farm in a given month.

 Workshop dates and locations in Iowa

-We also offer individual and small group assistance with developing a SPS plan for your operation.
-Pleasen note that FAD Prep 101 is a prerequisite for this assistance.
-An ISU Extension swine specialist will visit the farm and educate producers and caretakers on how to develop and implement the SPS plan on your operation.
-If you are interested in scheduling a workshop, webinar or individual or small group plan assistance, please email Amanda Chipman at firstname.lastname@example.org.
+We also offer individual and small group assistance with foreign animal disease preparedness and developing an SPS plan for your operation.
+Please note that FAD Prep 101 is a prerequisite for this assistance.
+We can visit your farm and educate producers and caretakers on how to develop and implement the SPS plan on your operation.
+If you are interested in scheduling a workshop, webinar or individual or small group plan assistance, please contact the ISU Extension swine specialist in your region, or email Amanda Chipman at email@example.com.